No767/Miku-Bot/contributing.md

 Postgres_Port = "5432"
 ```

-Now run `database-init.py` located within the `Scripts` folder.
+Now run `database-init.py` and `events-init.py` located within the `Scripts` folder.
 This will create the table within the database that will store all of the data.

-## Pull Requests and Commits

-You have 2 option: Fork the repo and make a pull request back into the main one, or commit to the branch directly.
-Option 2 is preferred. **If it's not for any fixes including any hotfixes, please submit it to the dev branch, not the master branch**

 ## Formatting